-12.1.2 Assign Staff Roles
+11.1.2 Assign Course Team Roles

-Before you can assign the Course Staff or Instructors role to a team member:
+Before you can assign the Staff or Admin role to a team member, you must meet these prerequisites.

-- You need the email address or username of each team member. - Each team member must register a user account for that email address/username, activate the account, and enroll in your course.
+- You must have the Admin role. - You need the email address or username of each team member you want to add. - Each of those team members must register a user account for that email address or username, activate the account, and enroll in your course.